TrivadisPF/kafka-backup/README.md

 #####Assumptions
 The S3 bucket need to be empty.
 In other case the process will override the files.
 The data will be stored using the following naming conventions "BUCKET_NAME/TOPIC_NAME/PARTITION_NUMBER/TOPIC_NAME-RECORD_PARTITION-RECORD_OFFSET.avro"

-It is possible to configure the buffer of the data to upload on S3, using a number of records (flush.size) or by interval (rotate.interval.ms)
+The properties s3.profile.name is optional.
+It represent the name of the profile to use inside the credentials file for AWS It is possible to configure the buffer of the data to upload on S3, using a number of records (flush.size) or by interval (rotate.interval.ms)

 The following curl is an example of the configuration to a normal backup of topic.